Age-related Macular Degeneration

 Indocyanine Green Angiography (ICG)

 ICG becomes less utilized in diagnosing ARMD in the era of OCTa as CNVm will appear as a bright area of increased fluorescence (hot-spot), plaque, or ill-defined.
-However, ICG is best used to diagnose retinal angiomatous proliferation and polypoidal choroidal vasculopathy (PCV), which appears as polyps with hypofluorescence halo around it with a pulsatile filling of abnormal channel supplying the polyp.
+However, ICG is best used to diagnose retinal angiomatous proliferation and polypoidal choroidal vasculopathy (PCV), which appears as hyperfluorescent polyps with branch vascular network (in polypoidal CNV cases) in early stages.
+In contrast, in later stages, the center of the polyp will appear hypofluorescent with hyperfluorescent surroundings.

 It is a useful technique to diagnose advanced ARMD with CNVm complicated with breakthrough vitreous hemorrhage and to rule out other causes of vitreous hemorrhage such as vascular or tumor.
 However, if the other eye retinal exam shows signs of ARMD, its suggestive vitreous hemorrhage caused by ARMD after ruling out other reasons such as vascular, PVD, or tumor.